Solomon-analytics/Microsoft-Fabric-E-Commerce-Data-Warehouse-Project/README.md

 ---
 **Project Overview:**

 This  project focuses on designing and implementing an end-to-end data warehousing solution using Microsoft Fabric for a global e-commerce environment.
-Data was sourced from two separate e-commerce systems, olist and glb, each containing customer information, product catalogues, order details, product and customer attributes.
+Data was sourced from two separate e-commerce systems, olist and glb, each containing customer information, product catalogues, and order details.

 The objective was to integrate these datasets with varying naming conventions and data quality issues into a unified analytics-ready architecture following the medallion (Bronze-silver-gold) framework, enabling clean, consistent and high quality data for business intelligence and advanced analytics.